-The answer is, a big YES!
-You can put solar panels on a flat roof.
-Homes or businesses with flat roofs are the best place to install solar PV modules too.
-In fact, there are a lot of benefits to installing solar panels on them.
+Houses with flat roofs are the best places to install solar PV modules too.
+In fact, there are a lot of benefits to installing solar modules on them.
 You might want to check the advantages of solar energy here.

 When planning for your solar panels on a flat roof, you will have to decide how to fix them there.
 So, there are 3 most popular ways of doing that.
 These are primarily done with a common goal, which is to avoid water leaks.